DeFord Bailey: Early life

 Deford Bailey was born on December 14, 1899, near the Bellwood community in Carthage, Smith County, Tennessee.
 At least one of his grandfathers had been enslaved.
-All of his family was involved in music.
-A grandfather was a fiddler, and his mother, who died when he was about a year old, played guitar.
-Another brother learned banjo.
+His family was musically inclined; a grandfather was a fiddler, his mother, who died when he was about a year old, played guitar, and a brother played banjo.

+This musical environment played a significant role in Bailey’s early development.
+His paternal grandfather, Lewis Bailey, was a well-known harmonica player in the region and taught him to play the instrument, introducing him to tunes such as “Fox Chase” and “John Henry,” which later became part of his repertoire.

 Bailey suffered from polio, then called infant paralysis, and was taken in by an aunt named Barbara Lou.
 He learned to play the harmonica and mandolin at the age of three when he contracted polio.
 While he was ill, Bailey was confined to bed for a year and could only move his head and arms.
 His style of playing the harmonica took root during that time, as he imitated the sounds of the natural world around him and of the trains traveling through the countryside.
 Though Bailey did recover from his bout with polio, there were some long-term consequences.
 His back remained slightly misshapen, and he only grew to be 4 feet, 10 inches.
 He was so short and slender as a teenager that he was mistaken to be an underage child by railroad ticket agents.

+As a young musician, Bailey gained a local reputation for his harmonica playing and was frequently called upon to perform at family gatherings and other social events, experiences that helped shape his early performance style.

 His foster father, Clark Odom, was hired as a manager for a farm near Nashville, and in 1908 the family made the move from Smith County.
 The Odoms and their foster son lived on Nashville and Franklin Tennessee farms Clark Odom managed for several years.
 In 1918, the family moved to Nashville when Clark Odom got a city job, and Bailey started to perform locally there as an amateur.